ro6i/snugfind.vim/README.md

 # snugfind.vim
-A very basic plugin for VIM to make searching in the current directory more convenient.
+A very basic plugin for `VIM` to make searching through file contents more convenient.
-It uses the `grep` command under the hood.
+It uses the `ripgrep` (or `grep` in case `rg` is not on your current PATH) command under the hood.

 Goals:
 1. Make sure the search works without any escaping issues
-2. Bring it up easily as a prompt (retaining prompt history comes for free)
+2. Bring it up easily as a prompt (retaining prompt history in `VIM` comes for free)
 3. Customize the search to be able to switch case sensitivity and mode (exact or regex)

 ## Installation